Looking for something to entertain the children over the holidays? Here are some of our favourite family-friendly days out in England.Read more...

 Norwich & The Yare Valley - A view from our expert author

 Town houses in Norwich overlooking the river © Helen Hotson, Shutterstock

 It is probably true to say that Slow philosophy has its heart in the villages and market towns rather than the cities, but Norwich is hardly your average city.

-The general image is that of a city out on a limb that is out of step with modern times; a place of gauche, unfashionable attitudes and a plucky, if sometimes unpredictable football team; Alan Partridge, Delia Smith, parochialism, mustard, banking and insurance.
+It is probably true to say that Slow philosophy has its heart in the villages and market towns rather than the cities, but Norwich is hardly your average city.
+Despite recent plaudits in ‘Best place to live’ features by some newspapers, the general image is that of a city out on a limb that is out of step with modern times; a place of gauche, unfashionable attitudes and a plucky, if sometimes unpredictable football team; Alan Partridge, Delia Smith, parochialism, mustard, banking and insurance.

 Naturally enough, the reality is somewhat different: Alan Partridge is a fictitious character (although there really is a Radio Norwich these days), Delia Smith lives in Suffolk despite her regular outings to Carrow Road to watch football, and Norwich Union have re-branded as Aviva and outsourced to Sheffield and India.
 Contrary to expectations, the city is increasingly cosmopolitan, has a thriving university and is one of the fastest growing cities in England.
 Simply put, Norwich punches well above its weight.